mozilla/teach-api/README.md

 * `LOGINAPI_AUTH` is the *username:password* pair that will be
   used to authenticate with the Webmaker login server, e.g.
   `john:1234`.
+* `CORS_API_PERSONA_ORIGINS` is a comma-separated list of origins that can submit Persona assertions to the API server in exchange for API tokens.
+This list should not contain any whitespace.
+If `DEBUG` is enabled, any origin can submit Persona assertions.

 ## Deployment